Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation

-Three main results emerge: 1) the inclusion of baryons in Illustris does not appreciably affect the intrinsic fractional scatter of the SHMF with respect to the DMO scatter, this being the case both at infall and at $z=0$; 2) the intrinsic fractional scatter increases dramatically between infall and $z=0$; and 3) in the evolved subhalo abundances, the fractional intrinsic scatter decreases with increasing host mass, decreasing from 40 per cent for $10^{11}\,M_\odot$ hosts to 10 per cent for $10^{14}\,M_\odot$ hosts.
-The last trend is, in comparison essentially inexistent at infall.
+Four main results emerge: 1) the inclusion of baryons in Illustris does not appreciably affect the halo-to-halo variance with respect to Illustris-Dark, this being the case both at infall and at $z=0$; 2) the subhalo abundance is super-Poissonian for $\mu \lesssim 10^{-3}$ and sub-Poissonian for $\mu \gtrsim 10^{-3}$, with deviations from Poissonity decreasing from infall to $z=0$; 3) the normalized intrinsic scatter increases between infall and $z=0$; and 4) in the evolved subhalo abundances, the normalized intrinsic scatter decreases with increasing host mass, decreasing from 40 per cent for $10^{11}\,M_\odot$ hosts to 10 per cent for $10^{14}\,M_\odot$ hosts.
+The last trend is, in comparison, essentially inexistent at infall.